a22057916w/posd2023f/FINAL.md

 #### 2. <br> This problem is about the *Liskov Substitution Principle*.
 Consider a base class **Base** with a data member **r** of the type **double** and a virtual method **sqrt()** for computing the square root of **r**.
 When called, **sqrt()** checks if **r** is greater than or equal to 0.
 If so, it performs computation on **r**; if not, it throws an exception. <br> In Johnny's application, his number **r** must be between 3 and 9.
 Since Johnny still needs the **sqrt()** member function, he writes a class **Derived** which publicly inherits **Base**.
 He overrides the method **sqrt()** with the following behavior: it checks if **r** is between 3 and 9.
 If so, it performs computation on **r**; if not, it throws an exception.
   (a) *True or False*: the class **Derived** is compliant with LSP.
 Explain your answer. <br><br>
   *False*, the class **Derived** is not compliant with LSP. <br>
-  The derived precondition(if between 3 and 9) is **stronger** than the base class's, which violet the "Design by Contract".
+  The derived precondition(if between 3 and 9) is **stronger** than the base class's, which violates the "Design by Contract".
 If a Base object is passed to the derived **sqrt()**, it will throw an unexpected error. <br>

   (b) Write a unit test for checking compliance of LSP for **Base** and **Derived**. <br>